Beef vs. Soy Protein: Nutrient Density vs. Plant-Based Protection

 IronHeme (Direct Absorption)Non-heme (Inhibited by phytates)

-Cardiovascular ImpactMay increase LDL (with fatty cuts)Lowers LDL and triglycerides
+Cardiovascular ImpactMay raise LDL (in fatty meats)Lowers LDL and triglycerides

 Key CofactorVitamin B12, ZincIsoflavones (Genistein)